Disclaimers and Rules

 The names of individuals filling out these forms will be removed from the nomination packet to ensure that the content of each nominee’s recommendations is given priority, rather than the name recognition of the person completing the recommendations.
 We request contact information in case there are any questions.

 No. Due to the quantity of information already submitted, the committee asks that you do not include supplementary materials.

-No. If the honoree is selected, YWCA will arrange to have publicity photos taken.
+No. If the honoree is selected, YWCA Madison will arrange to have publicity photos taken.

 No. There is no need to add color, borders or graphics to your nomination packet.

-Answers to questions 1 and 2 are limited to 100 words.
+Answers to the questions on the Nomination Form are limited to 500 words.
 As you are answering question 2, remember that this biographical summary will be used as an overview of the nominee by committee members during the selection meeting.
 Please be specific and give concrete examples here.
 For example, state “Mary is the owner of XYZ products.
 She mentors three teenage students enrolled in X School.
 She serves on the board of X and Y.” etc. This response to question 2 will be more helpful to our committee members than “Mary is a wonderful woman who does so much for her community.
 She always thinks of other people before herself and is a shining example to everyone.”

-Answers to the remaining questions are limited to 750 words and should be specific and concise.
+Answers to the questions on the Support Form are limited to 300 words and should be specific and concise.

 No. Only one person from an organization can be chosen for the award.
 Should two people from one organization rank in the top six, the nominee with the lower score will be held over to the next year and considered again for the award.